GoogleChrome/developer.chrome.com/site/en/blog/cross-origin-prefetch/index.md

 Cross-site prefetching is easy to enable for users who visit your site for the first time.
 For repeat visitors, it depends on how much personalization goes on your site.
 This comes down to the fact that cross-site prefetch requests can't include cookies for privacy reasons.

 -  For first-time visitors, this restriction does not introduce any challenge because these visitors have no cookies to begin with.
 Consequently, you can enable cross-site prefetching for these users without any changes to your site.
--  If you'd like to enable cross-site prefetching for repeat visitors and your site is personalized based on cookies, you will need to lazy-load these personalized elements after the user navigates.
+-  If you'd like to enable cross-site prefetching for repeat visitors and your site is personalized based on cookies, you will need to lazy load these personalized elements after the user navigates.
 This works because upon navigation, the restriction on cookies is no longer needed since  the user explicitly chose to visit your website.
 So, at navigation time, your site has access to its cookies as usual.
 For concrete guidance, see these [best practices for lazy-loading](https://web.dev/lazy-loading/).
-    -  If you currently encode personalization directly into your HTML, you can still continue to do so when cookies are present, and use lazy-loading as a fallback strategy for prefetched pages.
+    -  If you currently encode personalization directly into your HTML, you can still continue to do so when cookies are present, and use lazy loading as a fallback strategy for prefetched pages.
     -  If your site is not personalized based on cookies, or if the personalization isn't critical, you can choose to serve the same content to your repeat visitors as you would to first-time visitors.

 At the moment, Private Prefetch Proxy is only enabled for first-time visitors (links without cookies) with on-going work to expand coverage to repeat visitors (links with cookies).
 On the other hand, Signed Exchange already supports cross-site prefetching for both first-time and repeat visitors (with the approaches outlined above).